ihengki17/aws-flink-ml/README.md

 c.
 [Cumulate Windows](https://docs.confluent.io/cloud/current/flink/reference/queries/window-tvf.html#flink-sql-window-tvfs-cumulate)
 <br>

-1. Find the amount of orders for one minute intervals (tumbling window aggregation).
+1. Create another cell by click **+** on the left of your query cell and Find the amount of orders for one minute intervals (tumbling window aggregation).
 ```sql
 SELECT window_end,
        COUNT(DISTINCT order_id) AS num_orders